 Read on to learn more about each of these—and why FBA Onsite may be the most innovative of them yet.

 The Amazon Flex app gives regular people the chance to pick up delivery jobs for a range of Amazon’s services, like Prime Now, Amazon Restaurants, and Amazon package deliveries.
 Drivers are paid $18 to $25 an hour to make deliveries from their own vehicles.
-They’re promised the ability to “be your own boss, set your own schedule, and have more time to pursue your goals and dreams.”
+Amazon Flex promises the ability to “be your own boss, set your own schedule, and have more time to pursue your goals and dreams.”

-Amazon’s last mile delivery service, Amazon Logistics, is powered by a growing number of independent contractors or “Delivery Service Partners.”
+Amazon’s last-mile delivery service, Amazon Logistics, is powered by a growing number of independent contractors or “Delivery Service Partners.”
 It’s intended to complement official providers (UPS, USPS and FedEx) by employing everyday drivers, walkers, cyclists, and other motorists to achieve 7-day or same-day delivery.
-Partners can help themselves to Amazon’s delivery technology and vehicles while observing certain stipulations and leasing fees, though they are not Amazon employees.
+Partners enrolled in Amazon Logistics can help themselves to Amazon’s delivery technology and vehicles while observing certain stipulations and leasing fees, though they are not Amazon employees.
 For a $10,000 startup cost, they can build a small business of up to 40 delivery vehicles.